exachixkitsune/minecraft_magicalmetals/README.md

 # minecraft_magicalmetals
 Magical Metals Repository

-This is a minecraft mod for Minecraft v1.16.3, under Forge 34.1.0.
+This is a minecraft mod for Minecraft v1.16.4, under Forge 35.1.0.

-It is dependant on Patchouli version 1.16.2, version 47, found at:
+It is dependant on Patchouli version 1.16.4, version 48, found at:
 > https://www.curseforge.com/minecraft/mc-mods/patchouli

 > https://github.com/Vazkii/Patchouli

 # Build instructions
 This repository contains only the source relvant for Magical Metals.
 My build process is:
-1. Obtain Forge 34.1.0, delete the src/ directory,
+1. Obtain Forge 35.1.0, delete the src/ directory,
 2. Copy the contents of this repository into that folder,
 3. Run .\gradlew.bat build

 # Desert Bus for Hope
-This mod was created as part of the Desert Bus Game Jam 2020.
+This mod was initially created as part of the Desert Bus Game Jam 2020.
+It has been developed since.
 See: https://itch.io/jam/dbgj2020

 This game jam ran during Desert Bus for Hope 2020, a charity drive stream for Childs Play.